Discover

 - increase their confidence

-- fit in with the people around them
+- fit in with the people around them, who may also be drinking

-- celebrate events, such as weddings or birthdays
+- celebrate special occasions such as weddings or birthdays

-Social drinking often involves drinking a moderate amount of alcohol.
-If the amount you drink is within safe drinking limits, then it can be safe.
-But that is not always the case.
+Social drinking often involves drinking a moderate amount of alcohol, which may be within recommended drinking limits.
+But that isn’t always the case.

 - six pints of four per cent beer